Back to DNB Tips

 General25 min read5 December 2025

-Complete analysis of challenges faced by DNB trainees during training, exams, and post-DNB career.
+Complete analysis of challenges faced by PG+SS trainees during training, exams, and post-PG career.
 Learn from others' experiences to prepare better.

 Executive Summary